-- Divide and conquer!
+- Divide and conquer for set up!
 If you have multiple adults with your group, one can take the kids on a hike, to the playground or to the beach while the other sets up the campsite (RV, tent, hammocks, etc)

 - Plan for your kids to play in the dirt.
 For your family, this may mean that you bring more clothing to stay clean, or less clothing and just let them be dirty.

 - Check the weather and plan accordingly.
 Camping during a summer rainstorm can still be fun if you have shelter and warmth – kids love playing in the rain!
 Additionally, plan for your sun and bug protection.

 - Plan for your pets.
 Many campgrounds allow pets but call ahead to be sure.
 And don’t forget a spot for your pet to sleep, extra water, and pet food.
 Depending on your kids and your pets, it may be easier for new campers to leave the pets out of your early camping trips until you are more comfortable.